Broadway legend Ben Vereen accused of sexually harassing 'Hair' actresses

 Much of the unwanted interactions were done under the guise of improving the actresses' craft, Terpstra told NBC News.

-Terpstra described a nude scene where the cast was forced to rehearse in pairs and comment on each other's bodies, and said Vereen then got naked, even though he wasn't in the show.
+Terpstra described a nude scene in which the cast was forced to rehearse in pairs and comment on each other's bodies, and said Vereen then got naked, even though he wasn't in the show.
 She said he told her she needed to lose weight.

 The other woman, identified by the Daily News only by her first name, Kim, told the paper similar stories, and also alleged Vereen forced her to perform oral sex on him in the hot tub.